Epic Pinball

 Epic Pinball is a 1993 pinball video game developed by James Schmalz and published by Epic MegaGames.
 The initial release pre-dated Schmalz' Digital Extremes name.
 The game is played seen from a 2D top-down view within a scrollable window with plain raster graphics in 320x240.
 It was noted for being programmed entirely in x86 assembly language for MS-DOS systems.
-On November 30, 2017 the game was re-released on GOG.com, with support for Microsoft Windows, macOS, and Linux pre-packed with DOSBox.